Skiing Ability: (Level)

 When you ski the High Route with ASI you are skiing with the most experienced ski guiding program in the Sierra.
 The High Route and other classic routes form the cornerstone on which the ASI Program was originally built over 30 years ago.
 Now with the experience of 46 crossings, ASI has developed unique High & Light systems that have revolutionized ski camping adventures here in the Sierra and have been used to complete many range ski traverses around the world.

-Lead Guides, Geoff Clarke and Peter Leh are AMGA certified Ski and Ski Mountaineering Guides and PSIA certified Level III ski instructors.
-Geoff is PSIA/W Backcountry Director and Peter is on the Ski Guide Instructor/Examiner Pool of the AMGA.
-Both are extremely experienced on the High Route and Peter Leh has guided more Sierra ski routes than any other Sierra guide in skiing's history.
-They both present the highest quality of skiing experience that is possible on this classic tour.
+Lead Guide Peter Leh is an AMGA certified Ski and Ski Mountaineering Guides and PSIA certified Level III ski instructor.
+Peter is also on the Ski Guide Instructor/Examiner Pool of the AMGA.
+He has guided more Sierra ski routes than any other Sierra guide in skiing's history.
+He presents the highest quality of skiing experience that is possible on this classic tour.

 Route Description